unleashit/npm-library/readme.md

 **Other commands**

-Run all tests: `yarn test`
+Run all tests: `yarn run build && yarn test`

-Run Storybook (WIP): `yarn run storybook`

-Other scripts are available to build, publish to NPM, clean, etc. Hooks are in place on the following commands:
+Other scripts are available to build, publish to NPM, clean, etc. This is a mirror.
+Pull/Merge requests should be made at https://gitlab.com/unleashit/npm-library to take advantage of CI.

-- pre-commit: test, lint, and commit lint
-- pre-publish: build

 ### CSS